elastic/kibana/rfcs/text/0014_api_documentation.md

   ObjectKind = 'Object',
   InterfaceKind = 'Interface',
   TypeKind = 'Type', // For things like `export type Foo = ...`
+  UnknownKind = 'Unknown', // For the special "unknown" typescript type.
+  AnyKind = 'Any', // For the "any" kind, which should almost never be used in our public API.
-  Unknown = 'Unknown', // There are a lot of ts-morph types, if I encounter something not handled, I dump it in here.
+  UnCategorized = 'UnCategorized', // There are a lot of ts-morph types, if I encounter something not handled, I dump it in here.
   StringKind = 'string',
   NumberKind = 'number',
   BooleanKind = 'boolean',